 Both Slobodnik-Stoll, a Spartan herself and 20-year veteran coach, and Straub agreed that no matter your career path, at the end of the day, taking care of yourself comes first.
 Looking inward can be easily forgotten when working demanding jobs and trying to balance other aspects of your life, they reminded the audience.

 “To be good at something you have to love what you do,” states Slobodnik-Stoll.
 When working hard every day, she reminded the listeners to not put themselves last, because you cannot give as much when you yourself aren’t fulfilled.
 “With a professional job you need to realize that it’s going to be there tomorrow, it’s okay if it not everything gets done today,” she said.

 Now holding several leadership roles for Bosch, Straub’s reflected on her first job and words her father said, “lead to serve.”
 She says these words influence her to this day.
 “The amount of people I can bring to success, is what makes me successful,” states Straub.

 Straub believes that having a sponsor relationship with another woman is very important to one’s career.
 She explained that sponsors will take care of you, offer advice, and be there to motivate you.
-Straub explained that these relationships are two-way street, and that they bring value, perspective, and growth to both involved.
+Straub explained that these relationships are a two-way street, and that they bring value, perspective and growth to both involved.

-With a diverse group of women in attendance, the speakers’ insights reached the masses, and inspired them to reach higher and follow their own paths to success.
+With a diverse group of women in attendance, the speakers’ insights reached the masses and inspired them to reach higher and follow their own paths to success.